Yahir-AR/FormAPI-PMMP/README.md

 <img src="https://i.imgur.com/EOoiG31.jpg" width="250" height="200"></img>

 <br>
-For get the response from modal form, this is a event xD
+For get the response from custom form, this is a event xD

 ```php
 use FormAPI\response\PlayerWindowResponse;